Psteven5/Struct.hs/README.md

 # Struct.hs
 C-struct like usage of records in Haskell, enabling shared fieldnames, dot access notation, and dot access updating

+Struct.hs defines a single Template Haskell function to be used: struct :: Name -> Q [Dec] Calling "$(struct ''RecordType)" after defining a Record generates the necessary instances for its fields to enable using it as a Struct.

 ```haskell
 data Vec2 = Vec2 { x :: Double, y :: Double }
 $(struct ''Vec2)